 In case you’re still not able to delete the data successfully from your solid state drive, and assuming your manufacturer doesn’t provide proper solutions, you can download third-party software to assist you.

-PartedMagic has many features as an all-round hard disk management solution.
+PartedMagic has many features as an all-around hard disk management solution.
 One of its strong suits is the “Disk Erasing” feature.
 It works with both HDD and SSD.

 It’s very easy for anyone to use because the tool doesn’t require a whole lot of technical knowledge.